 20 November 2005

-This morning I started to read an article from Information Week about the future of database administrators, as it seems they will rule the world.
-Is not a joke, their role will become more and more important over the next years, why this?
+This morning I started to read an article from Information Week about the future of database administrators, as it seems they will rule the world, at least the world of data.
+It's not a joke, their role will become more and more important over the next years, why this?

 1. Databases become bigger and more complex